New Testament Survey: Biography Of Peter

 Asking how often one brother must forgive another brother (Mt 18:21).

-His initial refusal, and subsequently allowing, Jesus to wash his feet (Jn 13:3-9).
+His initial refusal, and then allowing, Jesus to wash his feet (Jn 13:3-9).

 Jesus’ foretelling Peter’s three time denial (Mt 26:33-35)(Mk 14:29-31)(Lk 22:31-34)(Jn 13:36-38).